 The biggest deciding factor when starting a postgraduate qualification is often how it will affect your career.
 Do you plan to enter into a financial role in the future?
 Or has a high-flying role in marketing always been your end goal?

-If you have a definitive plan for your future that aligns with one of our MSc Business pathways – business analytics, finance, human resources or marketing – that’s probably a good place to start.
+If you have a definitive plan for your future that aligns with one of our MSc Business pathways – business analytics or finance – that’s probably a good place to start.
 These courses all feature specialist modules on the topic in question, alongside generalist business modules that will give you a good grounding in management topics.

-Similarly, if you hope to go into project management, our MSc Project Management is a clear winner, as it will introduce you to important project management techniques and theories while developing your overall business acumen.
+Similarly, if you hope to go into project management, marketing or human resource management, our MSc Project Management, MSc Global Digital Marketing and MSc International Human Resource Management are clear winners, as they will introduce you to important techniques and theories within those fields and also developing your overall business acumen.

 Whatever your future plans are, our MSc pathways will help you to develop the skills and knowledge that you need.
 Every module is taught by an expert tutor with years of experience in their chosen field, so you’ll have the perfect opportunity to improve your career prospects and earning potential with a mix of key skills that are directly transferable to the workplace.